Metric stability for random walks (with applications in renormalization theory): Stability of the multifractal spectrum

-Indeed we can replace $W_i^\ell$ by a dd-subinterval of it, if necessary, in such way that $R_i^\ell \cap \Lambda_s \neq \phi$ and Eq. (\ref{p1}), Eq. (\ref{p2}), Eq. (\ref{p3}) and Eq. (\ref{p4}) hold, except perhaps the lower bound in Eq. (\ref{p3}).
-The above estimates, together to the fact that $\{ W^\ell_i \}$ covers $\Lambda_s$ (up to a countable set) gives
+Indeed we can replace $W_i^\ell$ by a dd-subinterval of it, if necessary, in such way that $R_i^\ell \cap \Lambda_s \neq \phi$ and Eq. (\ref{p1}), Eq. (\ref{p2}), Eq. (\ref{p3}) and Eq. (\ref{p4}) hold, except perhaps the lower bound in Eq. (\ref{p3}), since the new root cylinder could be smaller than the original one.
+The above estimates, together with the fact that $\{ W^\ell_i \}$ covers $\Lambda_s$ (up to a countable set) gives

+The lower bound in Eq. (\ref{eqsb}) follows from i.
 Since these intervals are cylinders, if necessary we can replace this family of cylinders by a subfamily of disjoint cylinders which covers $\Lambda_s$ up to a countable number of points and such that each cylinder intersects $\Lambda_s$.
 Indeed we can choose a finite subfamily $\mathcal{F}_s:=\{C_r\}_r$ satisfying